afredston/range-edge-niches/README.md

 Code to generate figures in the manuscript and supplementary materials can typically be found in the `figure-scripts` folder.
 A few exceptions:

-* Figure 1 requires the full output from the Bayesian models, which is quite large; those figures are generated at the end of `calculate_edge_thermal_niches.R`.
+* Figures 1 and 3 require the full output from the Bayesian models, which is quite large, to plot posteriors; those figures are generated at the end of `calculate_edge_thermal_niches.R`.
 * The figures in Appendix 2 showing how the axes of measurement were developed are generated in `get_axes_of_measurement.R`

 ## Computational requirements